pkp24/TPT2/Auto_90_Eras/README.md

   1. Your game screen ratio must similar to 16:9 in ratio
   2. Your auto restart must be off
-  3. You must start the script in the proper region
+  3. You must start the script in forest in the towertesting area (TOWERTESTING IS NOT THE FIGHTING IT IS THE MENU)
   4. You must not have the screen to small
   5. Your build must be good enough or you will miss eras in difficult regions and difficulties
   6. Don't use turbo exec, this version is absolutely not compatible
+  7. Do not use dynamic UI
+  8. Have the era/upgrade tab open, this is by default so just don't close it

 ## Import codes